2008 Paraguayan general election: Results

 Shortly after the election, with results from 13,000 of 14,000 polling stations counted, Lugo had 41% of the vote against 31% for Ovelar and 22% for Oviedo.
-Lugo's supporters celebrated in the streets of Asuncion, and he declared that "today we've written a new chapter in our nation's political history".
+Lugo's supporters celebrated in the streets of Asunción, and he declared that "today we've written a new chapter in our nation's political history".
 Ovelar conceded defeat, acknowledging that Lugo's lead was unassailable.
 A couple of hours later, President Nicanor Duarte Frutos appeared at a press conference somberly but remarked that for the first time in the history of Paraguay a handover to the opposition will take place peacefully and in an orderly fashion.

 In the gubernatorial election, the ANR won nine departments, the PLRA seven and the APC one.

 In August, shortly before taking office, Lugo struck a deal with Oviedo, enabling him to govern with a parliamentary majority.
 Together, the Authentic Liberal Radical Party and National Union for Ethical Citizens will hold 25 out of 45 Senate seats and 44 out of 80 House of Representatives seats.

 Lugo was sworn in as president on 15 August 2008.